 - Retesting: Retesting is when a test is carried out again on a specific feature that was known to not be functional during the previous test in order to check for its functionality.

 - Static Testing: This type of testing involves analyzing the code and other artifacts without executing them.
 Testers review the code, documentation, and other artifacts to identify defects and potential issues.

 Manual Testing vs Automated Testing

-It is essential to map out which test cases will be manually tested and which parts will be done via Automation Testing.
-Read this interesting article on manual vs. automated testing for understanding the difference between the two.
+It is essential to map out which test cases will be manually tested and which parts will be done via automated testing, irrespective of the testing type that you choose.
+Read this interesting article on manual vs. automated testing to understand the difference between the two.